AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 **How to engage:**
 File a `10-audit-request.yml` issue marked Tier 3 with organization name and AI deployment scope (one paragraph).
+Architect-led intake — Monday and Tuesday only.
 The Architect responds with initial terms in writing.
 That exchange is the negotiation.

 ---